mtjhax/clearinghouse-adapter/README.md

 `super` at the beginning of your own `initialize` method so that the inherited initializer is run first.

-All ExportProcessor instances must impliment a public `process` method.
+All ExportProcessor instances must implement a public `process` method.
 You can add as many supporting methods or modules as necessary, but the only one that will be called by the adapter is the `process` method.